SteelCompendium/data-md-dse/Bestiary/War Spider.md

   - —
   distance: Self
   target: Self
+  effects:
+  - name: Effect
-  effect: 'The spider shifts up to their speed and makes a Leg Blade attack against
-    each creature who comes within their reach during the move.
+    effect: 'The spider shifts up to their speed and makes a Leg Blade attack against each creature who comes within their reach during the move.
 The spider makes one power roll against all targets. '
 - name: Web
   type: Maneuver
   roll: AGL RR